Losant/losant-docs/docs/workflows/triggers/device.md

 ## Configuration

 The device trigger can be configured with one or more specific devices, or a selection of tags (or both).
 When a device that matches anything in the selection reports state, the workflow will trigger.
-See the [device query](/devices/device-queries/) documentation for more info about how id and tag matching works.
+See the [device query](/devices/device-queries/) documentation for more info about how ID and tag matching works.

 ![Device Trigger Config](/images/workflows/triggers/device-trigger-config.png "Device Trigger Config")